Believers in Yahushua Messiah [the Hebrew name for Jesus Christ], desire to walk as ‘Children of Light‘ (Ephesians 5:8).

 This natural response of turning from darkness to light has a spiritual counterpart.

-In the spiritual realm, when we turn from the spiritual darkness of sin — the darkness of ignorance and deception — then we begin to see the spiritual Light of God’s truth.
+In the spiritual realm, when we turn from the spiritual darkness of sin, of ignorance and deception, then we begin to see the spiritual Light of God’s Truth.

-Turning from spiritual darkness to spiritual light means we will awaken out of our spiritual darkness.
+Turning from spiritual darkness to spiritual light is to awaken out of spiritual darkness.